 Install WordPress Front-end

-After finalizing the backend setup and configuration, launching the WordPress front end on your domain is time.
-Start the installation by heading to your domain, prefixed by “https://” or “http://.”
+After finalizing the backend setup and configuration, it’s now time to launch the WordPress front end on your domain.
+First, start the installation by heading to your domain, prefixed by “https://” or “http://.”
 Alternatively, you can directly access “https://www.yoursite.com/wp-admin/install.php.”

 Step 1: Select WordPress Language